 Fines apply to many sub-industries inside of the healthcare spectrum including chiropractic, acupuncture, massage, and many other treatments provided by licensed medical practitioners.
 It’s a big deal.

-Be careful with how you identify your clients on invoices
+Be careful with how you identify your clients on encrypted invoices

 Under HIPAA, medical record numbers need to be protected.
 Sometimes medical records are printed on invoices to help business identify their clients or patients.
 That was okay when all invoices were made of paper and could be shredded.
 In a digital world, it’s a better idea to create a numbering system that corresponds with their medical record number and use that instead.